holoviz/holoviews/doc/roadmap.rst

    HoloViews supports SVG export of Matplotlib plots, but does not currentlky use Bokeh's SVG generation support because it produces separate SVG files per plot instead of a coherent layout.
 If Bokeh could be extended to generate a laid out SVG, then Bokeh plots would be far more usable for publications.

 4. **Additional element types**:
-   There are always more plotting types that can be added (see e.g. the `PyViz roadmap <http://pyviz.org/Roadmap.html>`__), but none of these are needed by the core developers for current projects and so are unlikely to be added unless contributed by users.
+   There are always more plotting types that can be added (see e.g. the `HoloViz Roadmap <https://holoviz.org/roadmap.html>`__), but none of these are needed by the core developers for current projects and so are unlikely to be added unless contributed by users.